bmadone/senior-software-engineer/oop.md

 * What is delegation?
 * Why does a class define a behavior, not a property?
 And what about encapsulation?
 * Why is the use of plain old javascript objects not complying with the principle "everything is an object"?
+* What is the difference between overloading and overriding?

 ## Links